Wh1ter0sEo4/reverse_shell_php/README.md

 # PHP Reverse Shell Payload
 A PHP Reverse_shell Payload - use it at your own risk!

+## This isn't made by me, it's made by pentestmonkey!

 - Guide :
 Modify the source